 Why This Time Is Different from Previous Hype Cycles

 Quantum computing has experienced multiple hype cycles since the 1980s.
 Each wave promised "practical quantum computers in 5 years" and failed to deliver.
-What's changed in 2024-2025 that makes this time credible?
+What's changed in 2024-2026 that makes this time credible?

 The Evidence That Quantum Is Real Now

-Learning Quantum Programming: Qiskit and Cirq
+Learning Quantum Programming: Qiskit and Beyond

 You don't need a physics PhD to start quantum programming.
 Modern frameworks like IBM's Qiskit and Google's Cirq abstract much of the quantum mechanics, letting developers focus on algorithms.
 It's more similar to learning a new programming paradigm (functional programming, GPU programming) than learning a completely foreign discipline.
+By mid-2026, the tooling ecosystem has matured considerably: Qiskit 1.x introduced a stabilized API, and IBM's Qiskit Patterns framework guides developers through practical hybrid workflows.

 Getting Started: Your First Quantum Circuit